cormullion/Karnak.jl/docs/src/basics.md

 ## Graph coloring

-A simple **graph coloring** is a way of coloring the vertices of a graph so that no two adjacent vertices are the same color.
+A simple **graph coloring** is a way of choosing colors for the vertices of a graph so that no adjacent vertices have the same color.
 The `greedy_color()` function finds a random graph coloring for a graph.
 The total number of colors, and an array of integers representing the colors, are returned in fields `num_colors` and `colors` (as integers between 1 and `n`).

-In the following example, only three colors are needed such that no edge connects two vertices with the same color.
+In the following example, only three colors are needed such that no edge connects vertices with the same color.
 Colors.jl has a `distinguishable_colors()` function that finds `n` colors which look sufficiently different:

 ```@example graphsection
 @drawsvg begin